DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part1-echo.md

 If we replied in handler, then `init_ok` would send to the controller node twice, which breaks maelstrom's specification.

 As I said, it is very misleading and challenging to investigate what is going on without this knowledge.
 [Some folks have experienced](https://community.fly.io/t/challenge-3b-inconsistency-with-jepsen/10999) this issue and asked for help.
-Hopefully, this post will help someone.

 At least it’s good to know that it’s not a bug, just poor documentation.
 Who among us would want to work with buggy software in their free time?